-New technology has been used to improve lots of industries.
-Now UK and EU regulators want the same for banking.
+New technology has been used to improve lots of industries and UK and EU regulators want the same for banking.

-Regulators are keen to encourage the launch of a new range of services for customers in the coming years.
-The changes we’re making to our Terms will allow us to support these services as they get introduced.
+Regulators are keen to encourage the launch of a new range of services for customers in 2019.
+The changes we’ve made to our Terms will allow us to support these services as they get introduced.

 These new services will be launched by banks and other technology companies.
 The basic idea is that you give these services access to your online bank accounts so they can see your accounts just like you and your bank can (that’s why they’re known as ‘permitted third party providers’).